 It resembled a brown Panasonic NE-691 circa 1060s, large and cumbersome, an unattractive drab brown colour with the odd hint of orange on the control panel.
 The thing called to me in the way only inanimate things can and against all odds, I managed to swim up to the door.
 Have you ever been confused in a dream?
 I hadn’t been until I found myself knocking on the door of a microwave, whilst in a bog, being pursued by murderous reptiles.

 The door opened, and I knew intuitively that correct procedure meant I needed to climb inside, except how?
 On a whim, I thrust my arm into its bare exterior and in an instant, I became Alice.
 Once tiny and safely hidden inside, the microwave had a little shudder, made strange revving sounds then whisked me away through the bright blue sky.

 Hetti is in a microwave and the microwave can fly!

 After the oven saved my life, I became quite attached to it, understandably, so attached I began to holler every time I had a bad dream and like something out of The Force, it would appear all drab and brown and silent to save the day.

 Nightmares can only happen if you are present during them.
 It’s a bit like the Susan Jefffers’ book, Feel The Fear But Do It Anyway except you are just away, flying without wings and the slimy snakes and snappy crocs are watching from their own nightmare as your hot oven, which I should add sounds like an electric Flymo, whizzes off to faraway land made up of electrical gadgets and broken dreams or something or other.
 Never visited, so don’t know.

 I had a more prosaic use for my gadget you see.
 I reasoned if I could call it up in dreams, the same objective could be achieved during my waking hours.
 Just leave.
 Everything.

 As I got older, I included more scenarios:

-Depressed: Let’s take in the view from above and see if I can find a tunnel.
+Depressed: Let’s take in the view from above and see if I can’t find that tunnel.